sambody/inkscape-guide-tools/README.md

 ### Adding a keyboard shortcut

 Using an extension often?
-You can add a keyboard shortcut to any inkscape extension, manually, by editing an xml file with user keyboard shortcuts.
+In Inkscape 0.91, you can add a keyboard shortcut to an extension.
+You'll find the user interface under Edit > Preferences, Interface > Keyboard shortcuts.

-Edit your [user shortcuts files](http://wiki.inkscape.org/wiki/index.php/Customizing_Inkscape) (on Linux, it's /home/yourusername/.config/inkscape/keys/default.xml, on Windows, it's in Program Files\Inkscape\share\keys\default.xml.)

-For example, this will add the shortcut Ctrl-Shift-Alt-G to add centered guides:

-`<bind key="G" modifiers="Ctrl,Alt,Shift" action="samplify.add_centered_guides" display="true"/>`

-`<bind action="samplify.add_margin_guides" display="true"/>`

-`<bind action="samplify.add_grid_guides" display="true"/>`

-`<bind action="samplify.remove_guides" display="true"/>`

-`<bind action="samplify.remove_selected_guides" display="true"/>`

-Note: you may want to check first to see if the new keyboard shortcuts already exist in your file or in the default shortcuts file.

 ### What's next

-- For Inkscape 0.91: check how units work, adapt extensions accordingly.
+I'm thinking of adding the following features in the future:

 - For Inkscape 0.91: add color and label to guides when generating.
+- Adding centered guides in gutters.
+- It would be nice if the Margin guides, Centered guides and Grid guides would work _on selected objects_ instead of only on the document.
 - It would be nice to also make an "outside in" grid building extension - where you would set a _total width_, a gutter width, and number of columns, and the extension would calculate the columns width and draw the guides.
 The total width could be defined by a number, or by the document (with or without margins), or by the bounding box of a selection...
-- It would be nice if the Margin guides, Centered guides and Grid guides would work _on selected objects_ instead of only on the document.
+- ~~Remove the "Remove all guides" extension.~~ Done.
+It's part of Inkscape 0.91 core.
+- ~~For Inkscape 0.91: check how units work, adapt extensions accordingly.~~ Done.
+The extensions are now compatible with Inkscape 0.91.
 - ~~The Add Grid Guides and Add Margin Guides should be able to work with other units than pixels.
 And should not always have to be on round pixel positions.~~  Done - you can now use units different from pixels.
 - ~~When generating a grid, it would be cool if one would receive the total width, somehow.
 Maybe by generating a text element above the grid, with the total width, or with a dialogue box.
 For example "Columns total width: 980 px"~~ Done - the grid extension now has the option to give you the total width (or height).
 It's not very elegant, but it works.
 - Generating a diagonal grid?
 Or just rotating existing guides?
 Not sure if that would be useful...